 In terms of detail, we’ve featured polished aluminium zippers and embellished pockets alongside functional elements, such as merino wool ribbed cuffs that replaced conventional buttoned cuffs on jackets.
 The insulated silk lining we’ve used provides the wearer with comfort, while the piping reflects a tailors finish.

 We also expressed the brand’s ideologies through our choice of runway models, who were a reflection of my circle of friends: diverse and authentically themselves.
-The footwear complimented the garments, and payed homage to the new age sneaker movement that is relevant in fashion.
+The footwear complemented the garments and paid homage to the new age sneaker movement that is relevant in fashion.
 We believe the streets have become our runway, and our approach was to pay homage to this idea.

 What do you think about the present menswear offering in Australia?